ddebellis88/ddebellis88.github.io/README.md

 * Adam Burich - acb426, Graduates: 2021

 ## Acknowledgments
-WRLD3D for the useful resorces in the app making
+WRLD3D for the useful resources in the app making

 ## License